redhat-performance/jetlag/docs/troubleshooting.md

 ```

 Substitute the user/password/hostname to perform the reset on a desired host.
 Note it will take a few minutes before the BMC will become available again.

+## Dell - Unable Mount Virtual Media

+In some cases, the Dell iDRAC is unable to mount Virtual Media due to the Virtual Console Plug-in Type being set as eHTML5 instead of HTML5.
+To change this, navigate to Configuration -> Virtual Console -> Plug-in Type and select HTML5 instead of eHTML5.

 ## Scalelab - Fix boot order of machines